danoleg/mongo-to-iris-migration/README.md

 ## About application
 This application allows you to import data into IRIS from various sources in a simple way.
 Using this application, you can:
- - Import data from JSON to the IRIS globals.
+ - Import JSON data into IRIS globals.
  - Transfer data from the MongoDB collections to the IRIS globals.

   The data structure of the input data is reproduced in the IRIS global.